 Day 0: the activation gap

-The single most important number in your funnel.
-Activation rate is the percentage of new signups who complete the one action that defines “the product is now useful.”
+Activation rate is the single most important number in your funnel: the percentage of new signups who complete the one action that flips the product from “another tab” to “now useful.”

 For a project management SaaS, activation might be “first task created and assigned.”
 For an analytics tool, “first dashboard saved.”
 For a CRM, “first contact added with a follow-up scheduled.”
-Define yours.
-Measure it.
+Pick yours, write the definition in one sentence, and instrument it so you can actually measure it.

 Most SaaS companies have an activation rate of 30 to 60% on day 0.
 Research from Userpilot’s 2024 User Activation Rate Benchmark Report pegs the average B2B SaaS activation rate at 37.5%, which sits squarely in that range.
-Companies with strong onboarding push that to 70 to 85%.
+The product-led SaaS teams we work with push that to 70 to 85% with strong onboarding.

 The fixes that move this number most: